JoshuaFarara/TinyML/Applications/notes.md

 Efficiency - Latency
     Must be Fast, cant use too much battery

-## Streaming Audio
+### Streaming Audio
-Detect a word within an audio sequence
+Detect a word within an complex audio sequence

+### Cascade Architecture
+the Pipline to deplloy keyword spotting on tinyml Gives complicated task to more powerfil models and allows fo r better accuracy.
+Cascade architecture works by having multiple operating points, ex. microcontroller to phone to cloud.
+One of the major benefits of cascade architecture is that it prevents us from having to access powerful cloud computing operations every time we need to complete a task, which greatly saves on energy and improves battery lif

+## 1.6 Introduction to Data Engineering
+Consists of defining requirements, recording data, processing it, and improving the datasets.